Community Compost is OPEN!

 Step 1: Store your accepted food scraps indoors (we recommend using a 5-gallon bucket).
 In 2022 no yard trimmings (grass, leaves, small branches, weeds) will be accepted at the community compost drop-off sites.
 Yard waste is accepted in the

 Curbside Compost Program (pink cart).
 Food containers and materials labeled "compostable" are not accepted in this program.
+Please put your kitchen scraps and other organics LOOSE in your pink bin, do not put it in a plastic or compostable plastic bag.

 Download the 2022 Community Compost how-to guide here.